BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

     need to be able to track puts in flight, may need a write buffer, record boundaries in a hash table struct every single rma needs to check the table to see if there is a conflicting overlap could add caching
+    if the constants (stat_failed_image, etc) are compiler provided, we need to get C access to these values

 flexible array member in c